melonjs/melonjs.org/README.md

     npm run dev

-To rebuild the site for production
+To publish a new version of the site:

     npm run build
+    git add .
+    git commit -m "Deploy my new feature!" git push

 ## Directory Layout